 - Guide 1: How to Remove DealRecovery from Windows.

-- Guide 2: Get rid of DealRecovery from Mac OS X.
+- Guide 2: Get rid of DealRecovery on Mac OS X.

-- Guide 3: Remove DealRecovery from Google Chrome.
+- Guide 3: Remove DealRecovery in Google Chrome.

 - Guide 4: Erase DealRecovery from Mozilla Firefox.